candenizkocak/Scraping-Live-Formula-1-Commentary-from-Motorsport-Turkey-Website/README.md

 ## Contact

-For any questions or inquiries about the project, please feel free to reach out to the project author:
+For any questions or inquiries about the project, please feel free to reach out to me:

-- Author: Your Name
+- Author: Can Deniz Koçak
-- Email: your-email@example.com
+- Email: c.dkocak@gmail.com